CivicTechYYC/Blockchain-Donation-Guide/README.md

 <!-- Hey y'all!

-This is a collaborative editor, like Google Docs but different.
-It uses 'Markdown' Syntax - for formatting use the buttons on the toolbar, and if you're interested to know more about how Markdown works check out this link: https://www.markdownguide.org/basic-syntax/
+This file uses 'Markdown' Syntax - if you're interested to know more about how Markdown works check out this link: https://www.markdownguide.org/basic-syntax/

-The benefit of doing the document in Markdown is that it can be published to github and turned into a fancy lookin' website using a modern static site generator like Gatsby or Read the Docs - the content and the presentation are always separate.
+The benefit of doing the document in Markdown is that it can be published to github and turned into a fancy lookin' website using a modern site generator like Gatsby or docsify - the content and the presentation are always separate.

-Changes made below (and eventually github once we publish it) will be automatically tracked.

 -->